Thinking about it cannot be comforting.

 Once you have your feedback, you have to be honest and get back to them, once their request has been fulfilled.

-With Crisp, you can get back to users to thank them for their feedback and follow-up upon special requests.
+With Crisp, you can get back to users to thank them for their feedback and follow up on special requests.

 What you should not do with customer feedback

 Feedback is the heart of the customer experience.
 Without feedback, you can't grow, and many companies have been able to understand it.